ubc/node-canvas-api/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![tested with jest](https://img.shields.io/badge/tested_with-jest-99424f.svg)](https://github.com/facebook/jest)

-# Canvas API for Node
+# Canvas API for Node.js
-Canvas API functions bundled as NPM package for Node.
-Used in some other projects, such as retrieving [Canvas Rubrics](https://github.com/ubccapico/canvas-rubric) and [Canvas Discussions](https://github.com/ubccapico/canvas-discussion).
+Canvas API functions bundled as a NPM package for Node.js.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for use with your own API tokens and Canvas domains.